EduBalbino/LeanCopilot/README.md

 * `targetPrefix` is used to constrain the generator's output. `""` means no constraint.
 * `generate` should return an array of `String × Float`.
 Each `String` is an output from the model, and `Float` is the corresponding score.

-We provide three types of Generators:
+We provide two types of Generators:

-* [`NativeGenerator`](LeanCopilot/Models/Native.lean) runs locally powered by [CTranslate2](https://github.com/OpenNMT/CTranslate2) and is linked to Lean using Foreign Function Interface (FFI).
 * [`ExternalGenerator`](LeanCopilot/Models/External.lean) is hosted either locally or remotely.
 See [Bring Your Own Model](#bring-your-own-model) for details.
 * [`GenericGenerator`](LeanCopilot/Models/Generic.lean) can be anything that implements the `generate` function in the `TextToText` typeclass.